raman-chumber/chickencoop-wiki/Lab 9: Activating Stepper motor with Raspberry Pi to control door.md

 *  Control Logic: Standard TTL Logic Level

-*  Output Power: Up to 2 A each
+*  Output Power: Up to 2A each

 *  Enable and Direction Control Pins